MohamedAshraf701/node-cli/README.md

 ### Add Module Task

-To add a new module using addModule.js, run the following command:
+To add a new module using `node-add`, run the following command:

 ```bash
 node-add <moduleName> [-m] [-s]